 - 1. The library is a place for research and reading.
 A quiet atmosphere is to be maintained at all times. - 2.
 The library will officially open at 7:00 a.m. - 3.
 Students who wish to use the Library during study hall should report to study hall for attendance and then receive a pass to travel to the Library.
 The study hall teacher will then send to the library a list of students for whom a pass was written.
 Once a student is in the library they will remain there until the end of the class period. - 4.
 Book limit is five (5) books for students in high school. - 5.
-Books may be checked out for a two-week period.
+Books may be checked out for a two-week period. - a.
 Books may be renewed by presenting the book at the circulation desk. - 6.
-Students wishing to take out books must check them out at the circulation desk.
-Each student is responsible for any materials checked out in his/her name.
-Do not loan materials to anyone.
-Students should return materials as soon as they have finished, the latest date being the due date stamped in the book. - Students with overdue library books will not be permitted to check out additional books or use library facilities until overdue materials are returned. - 8.
-Students must pay replacement cost for any lost or damaged library books. - 9.
+Students wishing to take out books must check them out at the circulation desk. - 7.
+Each student is responsible for any materials checked out in his/her name. - 8.
+Students should not loan materials to anyone. - 9.
+Students should return materials as soon as they have finished, the latest date being the due date stamped in the book. - 10.
+Students with overdue library books will not be permitted to check out additional books or use library facilities until overdue materials are returned. - 11.
+Students must pay a replacement cost for any lost or damaged library books. - 12.
 Periodicals and reference materials are not to be checked out.
-See the librarian if you need to gain access to these materials. - 10.
-No food/drinks or chewing gum is allowed in library. - 11.
-Students will NOT be allowed to bring gym bags or book bags into the library. - 12.
+See the librarian if you need to gain access to these materials. - 13.
+No food/drinks or chewing gum is allowed in the library. - 14.
+Students will NOT be allowed to bring gym bags or book bags into the library. - 15.
 Discipline: Any infraction of the above rules will result in the student losing library privileges.
-This includes the use of library materials.

-- 13. Users of electronic devices will be responsible for adhering to all district/building acceptable use policies, codes of conduct, or administrative guidelines while using the district's wireless network. - 14.
-Each student will be required to present their Student I.D. in order to check out books.
-Replacement I.D.'s can be purchased for \$2.00.
+This includes the use of library materials. - 16.
+Users of electronic devices will be responsible for adhering to all district/building acceptable use policies, codes of conduct, or administrative guidelines while using the district's wireless network. - 17.
+Each student will be required to use their student ID (lunch account number) to check out books.